 How can I be a responsible Mechanical Turk requester?

 Mechanical Turk is an effective tool for research: it provides access to large participant pools, significantly accelerates data-collection, and reduces research-associated costs.
 Unfortunately, with its many advantages, MTurk carries a serious limitation: the platform is largely unregulated, leaving its workers – many of whom count on the platform to supplement their income – vulnerable to scams and underpayment.
-When choosing to use MTurk for a research study, it is therefore imperative proactively safeguard your participants’ well-being.
+When choosing to use MTurk for a research study, it is therefore imperative to proactively safeguard your participants’ well-being.
 Consider the following points when designing your study:

 - Do not ask for personally identifying information.
 Requesting such information may leave participants feeling their payment rests on their willingness to divulge.
 It is also an explicit violation of Amazon’s user policy.